 For example, if you are selling Season Cards, single event tickets, in your Convious ticket shop some of these tickets will be valid for only one specific date (e.g: a firework show event on the 3rd of August), while others will be valid for multiple dates within a longer period of time (e.g: Season Cards only valid from the 1st of February until the 30th of June, or school visits only valid from Mondays to Fridays).
 The time-frame combinations can be very diverse.

 Therefore, you need to be able to set up the dates for which each of your products are valid, and contrarily, exclude them for those days for which they are not.

 Luckily, you have the power to do this yourself directly from your Convious Control Panel.
 If you want to learn how just keep reading.
 We're here to guide you step by step.

 Log into your Control Panel and in the left-side menu, go to Products.
 It will take you to a screen that looks pretty much like this where you will be able to see your own list of products:

-2 b) If you want to edit a specific products validity, click on the product in your products page and click on Edit Validity at the top if the product edit page.
+If you want to edit a specific product validity, click on the product in your products page and click on Edit Validity at the top of the product edit page.